Simpson-Lee House I

-Simpson-Lee House I is a heritage-listed residence located at 23 Roland Avenue, in the Sydney suburb of Wahroonga in the Ku-ring-gai Council local government area of New South Wales, Australia.
+Simpson-Lee House I is a heritage-listed residence located at 23 Roland Avenue, in the Sydney suburb of Wahroonga in New South Wales, Australia.
 It was designed by Arthur Baldwinson and built from 1958 to 1962 by George M. Koch.
-It is also known as Simpson Lee House.
 It was added to the New South Wales State Heritage Register on 27 November 2009.

 History

 The House

 Simpson-Lee House I Wahroonga was commissioned by Professor Geelum and Mrs. Sheila Simpson-Lee and designed by Arthur Baldwinson in 1957.
 Construction took place in two stages, the first during 1958 and again in 1962.
 The house was small and built in two stages as it was built utilising loans available under the University Housing Scheme.

 The house represents the evolution of Baldwinson's thinking beyond his earlier European influenced designs into a more site-responsive, locally adapted modernism which in this case, particularly flowed through the co-operation of literate, informed clients.

 The design of the house reflects the needs and sensibility of the clients and their own sophisticated understanding of architecture even though they had no formal architectural training.
 The Simpson-Lees originally were drawn to the work of Sydney Ancher however Geelum's sister who worked for the Institute of Architects suggested they might like the work of Arthur Baldwinson who also happened to work with Geelum at Sydney University.

 Professor and Mrs Simpson-Lee have lived in the house since it was built.
 Professor Simpson-Lee died but Mrs Simpson Lee remains in the house and it is retained much as it was when it was first built, including the majority of the contents.
 The garden has also been maintained as was originally designed.